antonio-paulino/sshclient/README.md

 - Form validation to ensure correct input.
 - Scrollable form to prevent overflow when keyboard is opened.

+## Dependencies
+This project uses the [dartssh2](https://github.com/TerminalStudio/dartssh2) library, an SSH and SFTP client written in pure Dart.
+The library provides a secure and reliable way to connect to devices over SSH, which is crucial for the functionality of this app.

 ## Getting Started

 To get started with this application, clone the repository and run `flutter run` in the root directory.